 A fire blanket may be of assistance if you need to cover the entire area and remove the oxygen flow, which will put out the fire.
 This also stops the fire from jumping from your cooking area and onto garden areas which may help the flames cover ground quicker.

-Before attempting to empty or clean backyard fire pits in Dallas, you should allow them to cool down completely, and it is important never to throw any of the heated and burnt wood into a dustbin, in case that causes yet another fire.
+Before attempting to empty or clean backyard fire pits in Sarasota FL, you should allow them to cool down completely, and it is important never to throw any of the heated and burnt wood into a dustbin, in case that causes yet another fire.
 Remember that fire spreads quickly through dry vegetation.

 1 person likes this post.